rya-sge/access-denied/_posts/rareskills-Advanced.md

 If the smart contract implements correctly the signature verification, e.g with OpenZeppelin, this second signature should be rejected.

-But if it is not the case, you can perform cool math on the retrieved signature to compute a second valid signature.
+But if it is not the case, you can perform cool math on a valid signature to compute a second valid signature.
+To retrieve this first signature, an attacker can get it from transactions or smart contract storage.

-An attacker can retrieve a valid signature, by getting information from transactions or smart contract storage.
+**Current state**

 To prevent signature malleability, Ethereum has introduced the [EIP-2](https://eips.ethereum.org/EIPS/eip-2) to consider only lower levels of *s* as valid in a signature.
 Thus, there is only one valid point at each x coordinate because half points of the curve are no longer considered.

 But the precompiled contract `ecrecover` does not include this modification and it still vulnerable to signature malleability.
 It is the reason why it is safer to use the library [OpenZeppelin ECDSA](https://docs.openzeppelin.com/contracts/5.x/api/utils#ECDSA) which handle appropriately this case.

-More information on the mathematical side:
+**Math part**

 The equation for secp256k1 is **y² = x³ + 7** over F(p), which means that a = 0 and b = 7